 - Just what is Graer the gryphon◊ from World of Quest supposed to be anyway?
 Sure doesn't look gryphonesque.
 He kinda looks like Magilla Gorilla with Anime-wings, or maybe more or less a cartoony Opinicus.
 Has the beak, the wings, the tail, and the lion forelegs.
 His cartoony proportions just make it a bit less obvious.

 - My Little Pony: Friendship Is Magic has a few, but since their native country is on a different hemisphere they're generally not very familiar to most of the pony citizens.
 Biologically, they're Classical Griffons without the "ears".
 No horse eating Griffons here, or at least not any more.
 Many fan works postulate that relations with Equestria were not always so cordial, and this has yet to be definitively Jossed.

 - "Griffon the Brush-off" has Rainbow Dash's friend from flight school, Gilda the Griffon.
-It turns out she's a Bitch in Sheep's Clothing who has an aversion to all of the ponies except Rainbow Dash for being 'uncool', so at least at some level maintaining an aversion to horses.
-Or maybe she's just possessive, whho knows?
+It turns out she's a Bitch in Sheep's Clothing who has an aversion to all of the ponies except Rainbow Dash for being "uncool", so at least at some level maintaining an aversion to horses.
+Or maybe she's just possessive, who knows?

-- "MMMystery on the Friendship Express" included Gustave LeGrande.
+- "MMMystery on the Friendship Express" includes Gustave LeGrand.
 He is a baker with a thick French accent who comes off initially as a jerk, but then again so do his baking contest opponents.
 Strangely, he has a mustache on his beak.